ethersync/ethersync/docs/editor-plugin-dev-guide.md

 - Sends current cursor position/selection(s).
 Replaces the previous cursor ranges.

 ### Messages sent by the daemon to the editor

+These should be sent as notifications, there is no need to reply to them.

 #### `"edit" {uri: DocumentUri, delta: RevisionedDelta}`